The Kinde Elixir SDK allows developers to connect their Elixir app to Kinde.

 When a user refreshes the page or opens a new tab, the authentication state can be lost.
 To work around this issue, there are two possible solutions:

-• One way to do this is by using cookies to store the authentication token.
+• Use cookies to store the authentication token.
 This can be done by setting an httpOnly cookie with the authentication token, which will be sent to the server with every request, allowing the server to maintain the authentication state.

-• Another option is to use a session store to store the authentication token.
+• Use a session store to store the authentication token.
 Elixir has several session store options available, including using a database, in-memory cache, or distributed cache.

 Once one of these solutions is implemented, there is no need for additional action to persist the authentication state.